 The RIPTA Downtown Transit Connector (DTC) will be an "enhanced bus" that provides our riders with improved service frequency, reliability, and design features.
-The project will create substantial and attractive stations for transit passengers, and will incorporate features that give priority to transit vehicles, enhance local placemaking, and improve pedestrian accessibility.
+The project will create substantial and attractive transit stops for passengers, and will incorporate features that give priority to transit vehicles, enhance local placemaking, and improve pedestrian accessibility.
 The following is a description of key design features that will be incorporated into the DTC corridor.

-Stations will include high-quality shelters with seating, real-time bus information, lighting, wayfinding and signage/branding.
-Fare vending or other special fare payment kiosks may be included.
-Stations will also be designed with placemaking in mind, using special pavement treatments, landscaping, public space, art and other features to help integrate stations into the surrounding neighborhood.
-All stations will be fully accessible and will include features to improve the pedestrian experience, such as curb extensions or “bulb-outs” for bus boarding, safe and convenient crosswalks, and pavement markings and patterns to delineate bus stops.
+DTC stops will include high-quality shelters with seating, real-time bus information, lighting, and digital schedule and wayfinding information.
+Each stop has been designed with placemaking in mind, using special pavement treatments, attractive materials, and other features to help integrate with the surrounding neighborhood.
+All DTC stops will be fully accessible and will include features to improve the pedestrian experience, such as curb extensions or “bulb-outs” for bus boarding, safe and convenient crosswalks, and pavement markings and patterns to delineate bus stops.

 Streets in the corridor have been modified to better accommodate high-frequency bus service, while maintaining traffic flow and safety for all modes.
 The DTC corridor will incorporate proven measures for improving the speed and reliability of transit, providing safe and convenient pedestrian access, and minimizing conflicts between DTC buses and pedestrians, especially at intersections and stations.
-Design features may include extended green lights giving an operational advantage to buses (and emergency vehicles) along the corridor, special signal phases to “jump” the traffic queue and move ahead of regular traffic, and dedicated bus lanes.
-In some area, on-street parking spaces may be eliminated to provide road space at bus stations and for bus lanes.
+Design features will include the extension of green traffic signals for buses (and emergency vehicles) along the corridor, special signal phases allowing buses to "jump" the traffic queue and move ahead of regular traffic, and dedicated bus lanes.
+In some areas, on-street parking spaces will be eliminated.